Managing Your Personal and Work Information in Workday

-Your Personal Information in Workday includes your home and mailing address(es), date of birth, gender, ethnicity, and military status.
-You can revise this information using the procedures in the resources below; note that certain changes to your personal information require verification.
+Your Personal Information in Workday includes your home and mailing address(es), date of birth, gender, ethnicity and military status.
+You can update this information using the procedures in the resources below; note that certain changes to your personal information require verification.

 Legal Name Change

 If you want to change your Legal Name for UW employment purposes, you must first change your name on your Social Security Card.
 Once you’ve received your new Social Security Card, you can make the change in Workday.

 Your Preferred Name is what appears in the UW Directory and other sources of campus contact information.
 Most UW software and services use the Identity.UW website to determine how to display your name.
 Once you set your Preferred Name via Identity.UW, it should appear that way in other places.